 Are you driving a lot of traffic to your website but not converting?
 The main problem is your product page.
 Why?
 It is not the checkout step but the product page itself, where the customer makes the final decision about the purchase.
-Therefore, this article will help you optimize your product page for better conversions.
+Therefore, this article will give you a detailed look at ecommerce product page optimization for better conversion in sales.

 While most business owners focus on enhancing their checkout page or landing page, many argue that learning what happens when visitors add products to their cart is the best way to prevent cart abandonment and increase conversion rates.
 However, these are two completely different things.
 Your conversion rate will hardly change unless you design attractive product pages.